symfony/symfony-docs/setup/web_server_configuration.rst

 Apache with PHP-FPM
 -------------------

-To make use of PHP5-FPM with Apache, you first have to ensure that you have the FastCGI process manager ``php-fpm`` binary and Apache's FastCGI module installed (for example, on a Debian based system you have to install the ``libapache2-mod-fastcgi`` and ``php5-fpm`` packages).
+To make use of PHP-FPM with Apache, you first have to ensure that you have the FastCGI process manager ``php-fpm`` binary and Apache's FastCGI module installed (for example, on a Debian based system you have to install the ``libapache2-mod-fastcgi`` and ``php5-fpm`` packages).